 Black or Regur Soils

-- The black soils are chemically rich in Lime, Iron, Magnesia and Alumina.
+- The black soils of India are chemically rich in Lime, Iron, Magnesia and Alumina.
 They also contain Potash but they lack Nitrogen, Phosphorus and organic

 matter.
 The colour of the Black soils ranges from deep Black to Grey.

 - They have very high moisture retaining capacity as well as high moisture absorption capacity.
-Because of these features, they are suitable for Dryland
+Because of these features, black soil

-Agriculture.
-Second crop in winter is possible in Black soil region based on the moisture content.
+found in India is suitable for Dryland Agriculture.
+Second crop in winter is possible in Black soil region based on the moisture

 - If the weather is dry and hot, then cracks are formed in these soils.
 Under waterlogged conditions, it is sticky and muddy.
 Plough cannot move freely